grayfallstown/Chia-Plot-Status/README.md

  - Monitor Progress of running plots
  - Show estimated time to completion based on your already finished plots best matching your current plot config
- - Monitor Health of plot processes
+ - Monitor Health of plotting processes
- - Compatibility with madMAx43v3r/chia-plotter coming soon!
-(ETA: Today GMT+2)
+ - Already compatible with madMAx43v3r/chia-plotter (currently getting improved)
  - Compatible with all plotters and plotting managers that use or are based on the official chia plotter (see Troubleshooting if something does not work from the get go)
  - Show important information from log file in easy to read table
  - Multiple folders with log files supported (multiple plotting rigs, anyone?)